glilco/ImageMp3VideoCreator/README.md

 # ImageMp3VideoCreator
-Creates a video from a static image and an mp3 audio file using ffmpeg.
+Creates a video from static image and mp3 audio file using ffmpeg.

 This bash script was made for personal use and is not intended to be a generic converter.
 It can be changed to match your needs.